arnholm/shell_scripts/cross-pi/README.md

 By this we mean IDE and preferred libraries.
 This reflects my preferences, yours may be different.

 ---

-**boost libraries** : run cross-pi-boost.sh to bild cross compiler version of boost
+**boost libraries** : run cross-pi-boost.sh to build cross-pi version of boost

 **cross-pi-boost.sh** : Download, build and install latest version of the boost libraries
   * Downloads from https://github.com/boostorg/boost
   * Builds and installs it to $HOME/cross-pi/3rdparty/boost

 ---

-**wxWidgets libraries** : run cross-pi-wxwidgets.sh to bild cross compiler version of wxWidgets
+**wxWidgets libraries** : run cross-pi-wxwidgets.sh to build cross-pi version of wxWidgets

 **cross-pi-wxwidgets.sh** : Download, build and install latest version of the wxWidgets libraries
   * Downloads from https://github.com/wxWidgets/wxWidgets/releases/download/v3.0.4/wxWidgets-3.0.4.tar.bz2